 It seems that people have created their own stress for thousands of years.
 Sometime around 700 B.C.
-God sent the prophet Isaiah, to Israel, with this message.
+God sent the prophet Isaiah to Israel, with this message.
 "In repentance and rest is your salvation,

 Many of us have that attitude.
 We will have none of it.
-It is difficult to let go of the stress.
+It is difficult to let go of the reins.
 We don't know how to be quiet or how to trust God with our affairs.

-- Begin by talking to the only one who is in control.
-Find a quiet place, even if it is only for a few minutes.
+- Begin by talking to the only one who is in control. (it's not you) Find a quiet place, even if it is only for a few minutes.
 Go to God.
 Confess the need for control.
 List the things that worry you about a particular situation.
 Talk it out as if he is there in the room with you, because - he is.

 - Know that he hears you and believe that he cares about even the little things.
-He cares for every bird and animal and you are more important to him than they are.
+He cares for every bird and animal, and you are more important to him than they are.
 (Matthew 6:26)

 - Join a group of people in similar circumstances.
 Young mothers.
 Single women.
 Seniors.
 This may or may not be through your church.
 It could be a group of women who walk for exercise.
 Become interested in the lives of others.
 Share in the happiness and in the sadness of others.
 (Romans 12:15)